Cloward–Piven strategy: Impact of Cloward and Piven

 In papers published in 1971 and 1977, Cloward and Piven argued that mass unrest in the United States, especially between 1964 and 1969, did lead to a massive expansion of welfare rolls, though not to the guaranteed-income program that they had hoped for.

 Political scientist Robert Albritton disagreed, writing in 1979 that the data did not support this thesis; he offered an alternative explanation for the rise in welfare caseloads.

 In his 2006 book Winning the Race, political commentator John McWhorter attributed the rise in the welfare state after the 1960s to the Cloward–Piven strategy, but wrote about it negatively, stating that the strategy "created generations of black people for whom working for a living is an abstraction".

 According to historian Robert E. Weir in 2007: "Although the strategy helped to boost recipient numbers between 1966 and 1975, the revolution its proponents envisioned never transpired."

+In conspiracy theories

+In 2005, American writer James Simpson wrote an article for Discover the Networks calling the strategy the "Cloward-Piven Strategy of Orchestrated Crisis".
+In 2006, David Horowitz and Richard Poe, in their book "The Shadow Party: How George Soros, Hillary Clinton, and Sixties Radicals Seized Control of the Democratic Party", described the strategy as a "play book for Shadow Party radicals working for regime change" and blamed it for the 1975 New York City fiscal crisis.
+The commentator Glenn Beck repeatedly promoted the concept of the Cloward-Piven strategy being a leftist plot to undermine America and described Frances Fox Piven as an "enemy of the constitution" and an advocate for violence on his website "The Blaze", causing readers to stalk her, dox her, and make death threats.